edgarcrssn/tictacbot/README.md

 *Note: this program will only work on MacOS since it uses "Command + V" keys to paste.
 You can edit the code yourself if you want to adapt it to your environment.*

 In order for this program to work, you must allow "Accessibility" settings to the application that will run the script.
-Indeed, you need access to the input monitorig to listen to the keys you type.
+Indeed, you need access to the input monitoring to listen to the keys you type.

+On Mac:
-- On your Mac, open *System settings*,
+- Open *System settings*,
-- Open the *Privacy & Security* section,
+- Navigate into the *Privacy & Security* section,
-- Open the *Accessibility* section,
+- Click on *Accessibility*,
-- Allow the application in which you will run the script (ex: iTerm).
+- Allow the application(s) in which you will run the script (ex: iTerm, Visual Studio Code...),
+- Go back, then do the same thing for *Input Monitoring*.

 Once this is done, it is ready to use !